Hypospadias and Epispadias

 Urination prior to repair of hypospadias

-From birth, hypospadias results in discharge of urine from the mislocated urinary meatus.
-Semen, once produced, would emerge in the same place.
+Hypospadias results in discharge of urine from the mislocated urinary meatus.
+In adolescence and adulthood semen will emerge in the same place.
 The condition is distressing both for children and adults and merits priority attention.
 It is not merely a cosmetic matter.
 Deep psychological issues are involved and fertility can also be affected on account of a reduced ability to deposit semen in close proximity to the woman’s cervix.

 Causes of Hypospadias